kubeshop/monokle/docs/templates.md

 ### **Custom Form Widgets**

-Monokle 1.5.0 provides a number of [custom form widgets](https://react-jsonschema-form.readthedocs.io/en/latest/advanced-customization/custom-widgets-fields/) to provide a better user experience:
+Monokle Desktop provides a number of [custom form widgets](https://react-jsonschema-form.readthedocs.io/en/latest/advanced-customization/custom-widgets-fields/) to provide a better user experience:

 - `namespaceSelection`: Shows a dropdown with all namespaces in the current set of resources.
 - `imageSelection`: Shows a dropdown with all the images found in the current set of resources.
-- `apiGroupSelection`: Shows a dropdown with all apiGroups known by Monokle.
+- `apiGroupSelection`: Shows a dropdown with all apiGroups known by Monokle Desktop.
 - `podSelectSelection`: Shows a dropdown with all labels assigned to any pods or pod-specs in the current set of resources.
 - `resourceSelection`: Shows a dropdown with resource names from the current set of resources.
 This can be narrowed down by adding a ui:options.resourceKinds property containing a |-separated string of desired resourceKinds.